How to Talk to Kids About Homelessness (without scaring them)

-Talk to kids about homelessness - they probably want to know if homeless people are lazy
+Teaching DEI values to kids - they probably want to know if homeless people are lazy

 Here's another common question from kids about homelessness:

-"Why doesn't s/he have any place to live?"
+"Why doesn't that person have anyplace to live?"

 Your answer needs to make it clear that people are homeless for lots of different reasons -- it's not due to individual failure.

 "Maybe they got injured or sick and couldn't afford to pay for a doctor.
 Or maybe they lost their job and couldn't find another one.
 I don't know the exact answer."

 Regardless of the reason, the point to make here is that it's not the fault of the homeless person that they're in such an unfortunate situation.
 It's not because they're too lazy to get a job.